This year, as in years past, eighth-graders in Biloxi, Mississippi, began reading the classic American novel “To Kill a Mockingbird.”

 It also won the Pulitzer Prize for fiction in 1961, and the book’s dramatic on-screen portrayal in 1962 cemented its fame.

 America has overwhelmingly embraced “To Kill a Mockingbird,” so its sudden rejection in Biloxi, Mississippi, is noteworthy.
 And yet, in our day of hypersensitivity and student coddling, it’s hard to be completely shocked at this.

 The concern that drove the school board’s decision is clear: “To Kill a Mockingbird” contains some content that is shocking and will indeed make some students uneasy.

 Of course, this is by design.
-Set in 1930s Alabama, the book is replete with use of the N-word and other racial epithets.
+Set in 1930s Alabama, the book is replete with racial epithets.
 The entire culture portrayed in the book is marked by prejudice toward African-Americans, with the exception of the main protagonists.

 Since the book is a social commentary on racism in the Jim Crow South, this is to be expected.

 Yet this is what administrators in Biloxi want to shield their students from.

 “[We] can teach the same lesson with other books,” Kenny Holloway, the school board’s vice president, told the Sun Herald, a Mississippi newspaper.
 “It’s still in our library.
 But they’re going to use another book in the eighth-grade course.”

 Having read this book with my own fellow students back in the ninth grade, I get the dilemma.
 This book is not for the fainthearted.
 Certain characters openly demean the dignity of African-Americans.
 Evil is put on full display.

 But that is exactly the point, and it’s what the Biloxi school board fails to grasp.